WPI-AIM/dvrk_env/README.md

 dvrk_gazebo_control: Provides example codes to control the gazebo simulation.

 dvrk_model: Provides CAD models, URDFs, SDFs of PSM, ECM, MTM, Laprotek Master and the SUJ Cart.
-Additionally it has launch files for all of the models in RViz.
-The contents of this folder should be pasted in .gazebo folder for nested model simulation in Gazebo.
+Additionally it has launch files for all of the models in RViz. **Copy and Paste the Folders: Cart, dvrk, ECM, MTM, and PSM to ~/.gazebo/**

 dvrk_plugins: Has the model plugin which provides interface between the dvrk simulation in Gazebo and ROS.